-- To compare with site-specific action levels or risk-based action levels to determine if any acute health threat exists. - To compare to an established background level or with collected background sample(s). - To assist with determining the area of impact due to a hazardous material release. - To assist with an off-site acute exposure assessment. - Determine if acute health threat has abated.
+- □ To compare with site-specific action levels or risk-based action levels to determine if any acute health threat exists. - □ To compare to an established background level or with collected background sample(s). - □ To assist with determining the area of impact due to a hazardous material release.

+- □ To assist with an off-site acute exposure assessment. - Determine if acute health threat has abated.

-5300 Contaminants of Concern and Community Action Levels
+2.1 Contaminants of Concern and Community Action Levels

 Provide an overview of the contaminants, volatile compounds and particulate matter as needed and associated action levels.
 List compounds in narrative or tabular format that may pose a threat to health and the environment relevant to incident release.
 This section should strive to be exhaustive and include contaminants that may not be detected by Health and Safety air monitoring equipment.
 Divide vapor phase and particulate airborne contaminants into separate sections.
-Utilize the information in Section 6200 of this document to help establish those levels.
+Utilize Attachment B for establishment.

 For contaminants without established action levels, complex mixtures, or unknown constituents and composition, provide a narrative description and working action level with justification.
-The following is an example of a contaminant narrative:
+Example contaminant narratives follow: